 - Drive slow.
 It is significantly more difficult for your car to slow down and come to a stop in wet and icy conditions.
 Generally, it is wise to follow the three-second rule, which is to remain three seconds abaft the car in front of you so you are able to stop.

 While crashes may not always be avoided, the aforementioned tips can help you greatly reduce your risk of being involved in a car accident this winter.

-Call Templeton Smithee Hayes Heinrich & Russell today at (806) 397-0300.
+Call Templeton Smithee Hayes Heinrich & Russell today.
 We represent clients in the Texas panhandle and Eastern New Mexico.